ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 Make sure to check with University of Northern Colorado for more information on admission factors.

 To apply to University of Northern Colorado, all applicants must submit the following items.
-Make sure to check in with University of Northern Colorado's admissions department to confirm all application materials and requirements.
+Double check with University of Northern Colorado's admissions department to confirm all application materials and requirements.

 Area Required Recommended Required for Some Details (If Any)